alephium/www/src/content/news/builders-highlight-11-fugashu-4f8566d1a8f0/index.md

 _Disclaimer: While Alephium is happy to support a growing developer community, it would like to clarify that it does not endorse, audit, or review any software presented in this series and encourages all users to make informed decisions and take personal responsibility for their actions._

 Have you built something or have a nice idea and want to request a grant or reward?
-You can access the <a href="https://github.com/alephium/community/blob/master/Grant%26RewardProgram.md" >Alephium Community Grants &amp; Reward Program page</a> for more info!
+You can access the [Alephium Community Grants &amp; Reward Program page](https://github.com/alephium/community/blob/master/Grant%26RewardProgram.md) for more info!